Non-Intrusive Parametrized-Background Data-Weak Reconstruction of Cardiac Displacement Fields from Sparse MRI-like Observations: Introduction

 The integration of \gls{pbdw} methods with cardiac displacement field reconstruction from medical imaging represents a significant research gap, particularly for methods that can operate in non-intrusive settings compatible with diverse computational frameworks.

 In this work, we apply the non-intrusive \gls{pbdw} methodology to cardiac mechanics, introducing computational enhancements that make it practical for high-dimensional problems.
 Following the non-intrusive formulation established by Hammond et al.~\cite{Hammond2019}, we contribute with: (i) an efficient minibatch \gls{ss} algorithm that substantially reduces computational time while maintaining reconstruction accuracy, and (ii) memory-efficient implementations exploiting block structure in vectorial displacement fields, reducing memory requirements by a factor of nine for \gls{3d} problems.
+The only assumption on the forward model is that its solutions possess $[H^1(\Omega)]^3$ regularity.
 This non-intrusive nature is particularly valuable in cardiac biomechanics where clinical teams use diverse commercial solvers (ANSYS, Abaqus, FEBio) with proprietary implementations, making intrusive methods impractical for widespread adoption.

+When working with \gls{mri} data, we interpret each image voxel as a sensor measurement acquired within a fixed observational volume that is stationary in both time and space.
+Consequently, unlike applications in electrophysiology or hemodynamics, where sensor locations can be optimized, \gls{mri} acquisition protocols predetermine the available measurement locations.
+Our focus is therefore on \gls{ss}—identifying the most informative subset among the available voxel measurements—rather than on \gls{sp} (see Remark~\ref{rem:ss_vs_sp} for a precise distinction).

+We equip \gls{pbdw} with an efficient \gls{ss} algorithm that identifies the most informative measurements from the available set.
+This selection strategy provides two key benefits: first, it reduces computational cost by constructing a smaller update space; second, it improves the numerical conditioning of the reconstruction problem by excluding redundant measurements that provide little additional information.
+Including all available sensors without selection can lead to an ill-conditioned system where the update space becomes nearly collinear with the background space, degrading reconstruction accuracy.

+\gls{ss} and \gls{rom} construction constitute the offline phase of \gls{pbdw}, which is performed once for a given geometry and can then be reused for any number of reconstructions from new measurement data.
+The efficient linear algebra implementation proposed in this work accelerates both the offline \gls{ss} stage and the online reconstruction phase by exploiting the block structure inherent to vectorial problems.